kacpergrzegorzewski/Samochodex/README.md

 ## To do list

 1. Add user registration
    - credentials stored in DB
    - DB hosted on VM (cloud server) ???

 2. Improve web design
    - css/js (React framework)
-    - Change login site
+   - change login site
+   - add csrf token in authentication form via React

-3. Use ORM instead of JDBC
+3. Use ORM
    - for big databases its better and convenient to use ORM
    - Hibernate framework
+   - easier, baster, better way of defining database objects

 4. Define roles of users and permissions
    - administrator, moderator (in our case this will be worker), user
    - set different permissions to each role

 ## How to contribute